spdrnl/r-fastapi/README.md

 ## Instructions

-After cloning renv should ensure that opening the project with R Studio just works.
-Run 'poetry install' in a terminal to create a Python environment.
+After cloning renv and poetry should ensure that starting the project just works:

+- Run renv::recover() after opening the project with R studio to install the R libraries.
+- Run 'poetry install' in a terminal to create a Python environment.

 Use the script models.R to create and save a simple R model.
 The Python script model_test.py can be run from R Studio too, once the virtual env has been configured in the project settings.
 This script shows the basic workings of integrating R with Python using rpy2.

 In the app directory a script is located that integrates this setup with FastAPI.